wavefrontHQ/docs/pages/doc/logging_log_browser.md

 By default, you have to click **Load More Results** to load the next set of results.
   ![a screenshot showing the load more results text](images/logging_load_more_results.png)

-Enable scroll auto load to load logs as you scroll through the results, as follows:
+Enable scroll auto-load to load logs as you scroll through the results, as follows:
   1. Click **Options** above the log results table (top right).
   1. Turn on **Scroll Auto-Load**.
   ![a screenshot of the steps mentioned above](images/logging_scroll_auto_load.png)

-## Drill Down from the Log Chart
+## Drill Down from the Logs Histogram Chart

-The histogram chart at the top of the Log Browser shows the number of logs distributed over the selected time window.
+The histogram chart at the top of the Logs Browser shows the number of logs distributed over the selected time window.
 The chart consists of 60 buckets.
 With a 15-minute time window, each bar on the chart shows the number of logs for each 15-second time interval.

 If you notice a spike--which means that more logs were sent--you can zoom in on the chart to analyze the data.
-As you zoom in, the table with the log data below the chart shows the data for the new time window.
+As you zoom in, the table with the logs data below the chart shows the data for the new time window.

 Let's look at an example: